 This exotic, landlocked country is located high in the mountains – it is the only country in the world entirely above 1,000 m in elevation.

-Lesotho is friendly country with gorgeous scenery.
-Highlights of this country are the impressive horseshoe waterfalls, including the world-class Maletsunyane Falls, as well as the amazing plateau – fortress Thaba-Bosiu and prehistoric rock art.
+Lesotho is a friendly country with gorgeous scenery.
+The most amazing wonders of Lesotho are the impressive horseshoe waterfalls, including the world-class Maletsunyane Falls, as well as the amazing plateau – fortress Thaba-Bosiu and prehistoric rock art.

 Map with the described wonders

 If you see this after your page is loaded completely, leafletJS files are missing.

 Top 25 wonders of Lesotho

 An impressive, 122 m tall horsetail fall.